hats-finance/hats-contracts/docs/roles.md

 ## `HATVaultsRegistry.owner`

-- can call `setFeeSetter` set the feeSetter role
-- can call `setWithdrawRequestParams` set time limits for withdrawal requests
+- `swapAndSend` and swap and send the vauit's token that are earmarked for payout (after approveClaim)

+The owner controls the following settings.
+See [parameters](./parameters.md) for more info.

-- can call `setClaimFee` set fee for submitting a vulnerability
+- `claimFee` fee for submitting a vulnerability
+- `feeSetter` the feeSetter role
+- `hatVestingParams` vesting paramaters for bounty paid in hats
-- can call `setWithdrawSafetyPeriod` set the amount of time during which claims can be submitted; during this time the vault users can not withdraw their funds.
+- `withdrawSafetyPeriod` the amount of time during which claims can be submitted; during this time the vault users can not withdraw their funds.
 Must be less than 6 hours
-- can call `setHatVestingParams` set vesting paramaters for bounty paid in hats
+- `withdrawRequestParams` time limits for withdrawal requests
-- can call `setMaxBountyDelay` to set the timelock delay for setting the max bounty
+- `maxBountyDelay` the timelock delay for setting the max bounty
+- `isVaultVisibile` is the vault's visibility in the UI
-- can call `setHATBountySplit` set how the HAT bounty is split betwen security researcher and governance
+- `HATBountySplit` how the HAT bounty is split betwen security researcher and governance
-- can call `swapAndSend` and swap and send the vauit's token that are earmarked for payout (after approveClaim)
+- `owner` - the ownership itself
+- `arbitrator` the arbitrator role
+- `challengePeriod` the time during which a claim can be challenged by the arbitrator
+- `challengeTimeOutPeriod` the time after which a challenged claim is automatically dismissed

 ## `HATVaultsRegistry.arbitrator`

-- can call `challengeClaim` to challenge a claim for a bounty payout that was previously submitted by a vault's committee
+- `challengeClaim` to challenge a claim for a bounty payout that was previously submitted by a vault's committee
-- can call `approveClaim` to approve a claim for a bounty payout that was previously challenged and change the bounty percentage (in case the claim was not challenged and the challengePeriod had ended - anyone can approve the claim without changing the bounty percentage)
+- `approveClaim` to approve a claim for a bounty payout that was previously challenged and change the bounty percentage (in case the claim was not challenged and the challengePeriod had ended - anyone can approve the claim without changing the bounty percentage)
-- can call `dismissClaim` to dismiss a claim for a bounty payout that was previously challenged (in case the claim was challenged and the challengeTimeOutPeriod had ended - anyone can dismiss the claim)
+- `dismissClaim` to dismiss a claim for a bounty payout that was previously challenged (in case the claim was challenged and the challengeTimeOutPeriod had ended - anyone can dismiss the claim)
 (see [arbitrator](./arbitrator.md))

 ## `HATVaultsRegistry.feeSetter`

 - set to `HATTimeLockController`
-- can call `setWithdrawalFee` - set the fee for withdrawals from the vault
+- `setWithdrawalFee` - set the fee for withdrawals from the vault

 ## `HATVault.owner`

-The `owner` of a HATVault created by the registry is the same registry owner.
+The `owner` of a HATVault.
+See [parameters](./parameters.md) for more info.

-- can call `transferOwnership` and `renounceOwnership` of `HATVaults`
+- `transferOwnership` and `renounceOwnership` of `HATVaults`
-- can call `createVault` to create a new vault
+- `createVault` to create a new vault
-- can call `setVaultVisibility` to change the vault's visibility in the UI
-- can call `setVaultDescription` to change the vault's description hash
-- can call `setDepositPause` to pause and unpause deposits to the vault
-- can call `approveClaim` to approve a claim for a bounty payout that was previously submitted by a vault's committee
+- `approveClaim` to approve a claim for a bounty payout that was previously submitted by a vault's committee

-- can call `setClaimFee` set fee for submitting a vulnerability
-- can call `setWithdrawRequestParams` set time limits for withdrawal requests
-- can call `setWithdrawSafetyPeriod` set the amount of time during which claims can be submitted; during this time the vault users can not withdraw their funds.
-Must be less than 6 hours
+And the following settings:

+- `vaultDescription` to change the vault's description hash (only emitted as an event, not stored on-chain)
+- `depositPause` to pause and unpause deposits to the vault
-- can call `setBountySplit` set how the bounty is split betwen security researcher and committee
+- `bountySplit` set how the bounty is split betwen security researcher and committee
-- can call `setVestingParams` set vesting parameters for bounty paid
+- `vestingParams` set vesting parameters for bounty paid
-- can call `setHatVestingParams` set vesting paramaters for bounty paid in hats
-- can call `setBountyLevelsDelay` set how long a committee needs to wait bf changing the bounty levels
-- setMaxBountyDelay - Set the timelock delay for setting the max bounty
+- `maxBounty` (subject to timelock)
-- can call `setFeeSetter` set the feeSetter role
+- `setRewardController`  and set the reward controller
-- can call `setCommittee` but only if the committee has not checked in yet
+- `setCommittee` but only if the committee has not checked in yet
-- can call `setRewardController`  and set the reward controller
-- can call `setArbitrator` set the arbitrator role
-- can call `setChallengePeriod` to set the time during which a claim can be challenged by the arbitrator
-- can call `setChallengeTimeOutPeriod` to set the time after which a challenged claim is automatically dismissed
+- `vault.owner`

 ## `HATVault.committee` (committee of each vault, set on creation)